shark585/Ritvik_BlueStampPortfolio/index.md

 - Previous challenges you faced that you overcame
 - What needs to be completed before your final milestone

+I was able to optimize the PI by overclocking it.
+Specifically, I increased the voltage it can take and its CPU frequency so that it could run faster.
+After that, I compared the times.

 # First Milestone

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**